Custom vs. Off-The-Shelf Software

 - Ongoing support can end.
 In the world of SAAS – Software As A Service – you are subscribing to a monthly subscription of that product.
 Online software companies are frequently acquired, merge and take a new path, or can even close their doors, leaving you without a supported solution for your business.

 - Gmail and Microsoft Outlook are software applications designed to allow millions of people to communicate via Email.

 - Sage and Quickbooks are SAAS accounting applications that record and process accounting transactions within functional modules such as accounts payable, accounts receivable, journal, general ledger, payroll, and trial balance.

-- McAfee Total Protection and Norton Antivirus are antivirus software that manage online pop-up ads, and detect and block viruses.
+- McAfee Total Protection and Norton Antivirus are antivirus software that manages online pop-up ads and detect and block viruses.
 Antivirus software defends against ransomware, viruses, spyware, malware and other online threats.

 It’s important to find a custom software or software integration development company who can meet your specific business requirements.
-Custom software development is a process that begins with planning, wire framing, coming up with a design, developing and testing the code, then deployment of the new system.
+Custom software development is a process that begins with planning, wireframing, coming up with a design, developing and testing the code, and deployment of the new system.
 Software integration uses off-the-shelf software and integrates it by setting up on a local server or in the cloud, using APIs for inter-connectivity, and ensuring the workflows accommodate your business needs.

 The following are some key traits that you should look for in a software development company; either for software integration or custom software development: